BluevaDevelopment/Documentation/blue-spoof/proxy.md

 ## Installation

-BlueSpoof uses the same JAR on the proxy — there is no separate proxy plugin to download.
+BlueSpoof uses the same JAR on the proxy, so there is no separate proxy plugin to download.

 1. **Place** the same `BlueSpoof.jar` you use on your backend servers in your proxy's `plugins` folder
 2. **Restart** the proxy